Which LinkedIn Plan is Suitable for Service Providers?

 • Applicant insights when applying to jobs

-• Featured applicant status when applying to jobs
+• Featured applicant status when applying for positions

 LinkedIn Premium Business